tinymce/tinymce-docs/advanced/creating-a-plugin.md

 ## Requirements

-To be recognised as a plugin by {{site.productname}}, the code for your custom plugin must have a JavaScript file with a single entry point that registers the plugin with {{site.productname}} using the `PluginManager` API.
+To be recognised as a plugin by {{site.productname}}, the code for a custom plugin must have a JavaScript file with a single entry point that registers the plugin with {{site.productname}} using the `PluginManager` API.
 Any other code or resources can be in separate files and can be loaded in any standard manner. {{site.productname}} also has various APIs for loading [scripts]({{ site.baseurl }}/api/tinymce.dom/tinymce.dom.scriptloader/) and [stylesheets]({{ site.baseurl }}/api/tinymce.dom/tinymce.dom.stylesheetloader/).

 {{site.productname}} does not require any special file structure or tooling apart from these requirements, so custom plugins can be developed using most frameworks and tools.